drusellers/book/chapter-1/general_structure.md

   build.bat
 ```

-The way this folder looks will really depend on your "platform".
+The way this folder looks will depend on your "platform".
 A lot of the discussion is going to be about what happens in the `src` folder. :)

 ## Goal: Make it easy to identify harvestable code